What is the difference between a food mill and a food processor?

 2. Texture and Consistency

 • Food Mill: This tool creates a consistent, smooth puree.
 It excels at removing unwanted parts like tomato skins and apple seeds, which means you don’t need to peel or deseed certain ingredients before milling.
-The outcome is often silkier and more refined than a food processor.
+The outcome is often silkier and more refined than a food processor. food mill

 • Food Processor: It’s designed to handle various tasks, from chopping vegetables to kneading dough.
 Depending on the blade used, it can create chunky and smooth textures.
 However, it doesn’t separate skins or seeds, so ingredients often need pre-preparation.